Vokerlee/compiler-course-mipt/2. Eugene Onegin/README.md

-# Solution to quadratic equations
+# Sorting lines (Eugene Onegin)

-This project is the first in the seria of projects, devoted to introduction to industrial programming.
+This project is the second project in the seria of projects, devoted to introduction to industrial programming.
 The language of program is Russian.
-It can solve quadratic equation in real numbers.
+It can sort lines of big texts in different regimes.

 ## How to use

-All you need to solve your equation is to use this function:
+First of all you should prepare ypur file with initial text.
+The second you should do is to come up with the name of result file.

 ```C++
     int solve_square(double* x1, double* x2);
 ```